An Azure Search Example: Features, Architecture, and Best Practices

 Machine learning and predictive analytics can also be incorporated to improve search accuracy algorithms (more in-depth discussion is in our Search Engine Scoring webinar).
 A range of open source big data technologies like the Hadoop ecosystem brings a solid toolbox for these tasks.
 Take our demo for example, in addition to building a search application, we could leverage Azure managed cloud environment to integrate machine learning and advanced analytics via Cortana Intelligence Suite.
 Organizations’ agility can increase with the ability to build end-to-end IT applications, including search and big data analytics, on a secure, on-demand enterprise cloud infrastructure.

 Big data opens up new ways to advance search, but as always, improving search applications start with insights from the user experience and query intent.
-So if you haven’t yet, take a look at our demo for searching Wikipedia with Azure Search and email firstname.lastname@example.org to send us your feedback.
+Connect with us for more details on designing and implementing search and analytics applications on Microsoft Azure.

 - Paul Nelson, Chief Architect